ResearchObject/ro-crate-2024/pages/about/about_ro_crate.md

 The collection may contain any kind of research data - papers, data files, software, references to other research, and so on.
 It may be a folder full of files, an abstract grouping of connected references, or a combination of both.

-The `ro-crate-metadata.json` file (also known as the _RO-Crate Metadata Document_) is a plain text file, readable by humans and machines, that includes metadata for each item within the collection - the authors, license, identifier, and so on.
+The `ro-crate-metadata.json` file (also known as the _RO-Crate Metadata Document_) is a plain text file, readable by humans and machines, that includes metadata for each item within the collection - the authors, license, identifier, provenance, and so on.
 Any folder can be turned into an RO-Crate by adding an `ro-crate-metadata.json` file.

-Researchers can distribute their work as an RO-Crate to ensure their data travels with its metadata, so that key components are correctly tracked, archived, and attributed. [something about reproducibility]
+Researchers can distribute their work as an RO-Crate to ensure their data travels with its metadata, so that key components are correctly tracked, archived, and attributed.

 RO-Crate uses the [JSON-LD](https://json-ld.org) format, which is based on [JSON](https://www.json.org/json-en.html).
 The `ro-crate-metadata.json` file can be written by hand or by using one of the existing [tools](/tools).
 Some workflow managers (such as Galaxy) support exporting RO-Crates from their web interface.